GEANT-DataPlaneProgramming/int-platforms/platforms/bmv2-mininet/README.md

 INT collector
 ----
-It is simple, pure Python based implemtation of the INT collector suitable for very low packet rate of monitored flows (on our hardware, we can generate no more that 2000 packets per second of total traffic within p4app virtual environment).
+This repository contains pure Python based implemtation of the INT collector suitable for very low packet rate of monitored flows (from mininet host we can generate no more that 2000 packets per second of total traffic).
 The implementation of the INT collector can be found at the following location: `int-platforms/platforms/bmv2-mininet/int.p4app/scripts/int_collector_influx.py`.
 The INT collector is started automatically by INT p4app.

 In order to configure desire InfluxDB destination for INT monitoring data please edit proper p4app manifest file (in example: `./int.p4app/int_v1.0.json`):